BHammock33/BHammock33/README.md

 - Hi, I’m @BHammock33
-- I’m interested in computer science, music, biology
+- I’m interested in computer science, music, and biology
 - I’m currently learning Java and HTML
-- I’m looking to collaborate on
-- How to reach me
+- BennettHammock@gmail.com

 <!---
 BHammock33/BHammock33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.